leagueofcake/Shift/README.md

 # Rewind - by leagueofcake
 Hi.
 This is my SDD major project, Rewind.
-It's a side-scroller game built in VB.NET.
+It's a platformer game built in VB.NET.

 Links! (yay)
 ============